arkan565/Github-ActionsTest/README.md

 # Github-ActionsTest
-A github actions repository for testing ci/cd on a digital ocean server
+A github actions repository for testing ci/cd on a VPS server